cop3402fall18/assignment3-skeleton/README.md

 # Test & Grade
 Test cases with their ground truth outputs were prepared to help you test your solutions.
 Also, simple tester and grader scripts are included to allow you run your tests in automated manner.

-You could find the input files in [test/io/inputs/](test/io/inputs/) folder.
-The files that your solution should output are included in [test/io/ground_truth/](test/io/ground_truth/) folder.
+You could find the input files in [test/io/](test/io/) folder.
+The files that your solution should output are included in [test/io/public/ground_truth/](test/io/public/ground_truth/) and [test/io/private/ground_truth/](test/io/private/ground_truth/) folders.

-Since the input files are not easily understandable, the corresponding PL/0 code files are also included in [test/io/inputs_in_pl0/](test/io/inputs_in_pl0/).
+Since the input files are not easily understandable, the corresponding PL/0 code files are also included in [test/io/public/inputs_in_pl0/](test/io/public/inputs_in_pl0/) and [test/io/private/inputs_in_pl0/](test/io/private/inputs_in_pl0/).
 These files are not going to be used as an input to your parser.
-They are the PL/0 code files which are used to obtain the token lists included in [test/io/inputs/](test/io/inputs/) folder.
+They are the PL/0 code files which are used to obtain the token lists included in folders [test/io/public/inputs/](test/io/public/inputs/) and [test/io/private/inputs/](test/io/private/inputs/).

 Targets for testing and grading also exist in the [Makefile](Makefile).
-The target `run_parser` allows you to run your parser on all the given test cases and creates the printed outputs of parser inside [test/io/your_outputs/](test/io/your_outputs/) folder.
-The target `grade` runs your parser on all the given test cases, creates the printed outputs of your parser and compares it with the ground truth outputs which are included in [test/io/ground_truth/](test/io/ground_truth/) folder.
+The target `run_parser` allows you to run your parser on all the given test cases and creates the printed outputs of parser inside the folders [test/io/public/your_outputs/](test/io/public/your_outputs/) and [test/io/private/your_outputs/](test/io/private/your_outputs/).
+The target `grade` runs your parser on all the given test cases, creates the printed outputs of your parser and compares it with the ground truth outputs which are included in folders [test/io/public/ground_truth/](test/io/public/ground_truth/) and [test/io/private/ground_truth/](test/io/private/ground_truth/).

 Basically, what you should do to get printed outputs from your parser as a result of feeding the test cases is:
 ```